GitauHarrison/notes/databases/joined_table_inheritance.md

        ON user.id = teacher.id
 ```

 You can see that the additional columns for `Student` and `Teacher` are included.
-This is also the case when you are useing single table inheritance.
+This is also the case when you are using single table inheritance.
 You can also use the asterisk to indicate the inclusion of all subclasses.

 ```python
 # Include column for Student